-1. When you've received medical care from a provider who is not in our plan's network
+1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network

-When you received care from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
-(Your share of the cost may be higher for an out-of-network provider than for a network provider.)
+You can receive emergency services from any provider, whether or not the provider is a part of our network.
+When you receive emergency or urgently needed services from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
 You should ask the provider to bill the plan for our share of the cost.